run-ai/docs/docs/Researcher/Command-Line-Interface-API-Reference/runai-exec.md

 --project | -p (string)

 >  Specify the project to which the command applies.
 By default, commands apply to the default project.
-To change the default project use 'runai project set &lt;project name&gt;'.
+To change the default project use ``runai project set <project-name>``.

 --help | -h